j-hc/Reddit_ChatBot_Python/README.md

 Reddit ChatRoom
 ---------------

-a fully functional (almost) bot library for reddit chatrooms!
+a fully featured bot library for reddit chatrooms!

 no selenium no bullsh*t, just directly websocket